 Blue vs clear solar pool cover?
-The differences between blue and clear are not big enough to make a choice based on science, however there are a few facts worth consideration that lead us to highly recommend a colored solar cover.
+The differences between blue and clear are not big enough to make a choice based on science, however there are a few facts worth considering that lead us to highly recommend a colored solar cover.

 Installing the cover on your pool is self explanatory just ensure that the cover is bubble-side down to maximize the thermal blanket effect.
-The bubbles also keep the cover afloat and when the cover starts to lose its floatation, it's a great indicator that it's time to purchase a new cover.
+The bubbles also keep the cover afloat and when the cover starts to lose its floatation it's a great indicator that it's time to purchase a new cover.
 If you have a unique or custom shaped pool you can easily trim the cover to size with scissors.

-A solar cover reel might be worth considering if you have a large rectangle pool.
+A solar cover reel might be worth considering if you have a large rectangular pool.
 A reel can make it a lot easier for some pool owner's that find they are putting on and taking off the cover frequently.
 It's just not ideal for odd shaped pools and not worth the hassle or space for smaller pools or above ground pools.
 A solar cover should be used both day and night to reduce costly evaporation and to retain or increase heat.

 A solar cover should not be left on the surface of the water in the off-season.
 It should be removed, cleaned and stored properly as part of a thorough pool winterizing or closing.
 If the cover accumulates a lot of dirt during the season you should also clean it before storing.
 The cover should be removed and laid out flat on a surface that won't damage the sensitive air bubbles on the underside of the cover.
 A large grassy area is ideal for giving it a good clean with a garden hose, mild soap and a soft broom or something similar.

 A liquid solar cover or liquid solar blanket is a cover free way to achieve some of the benefits of a typical solar cover.
 The invisible and harmless barrier helps conserve water and retain heat energy by preventing up to 50% of normal water evaporation versus not using a cover.
 You won't see, feel or smell the liquid cover and it shouldn't cause any problems with filtration if used properly.
 Liquid solar covers are completely safe to use with salt water pools.
 It is worth noting that the effectiveness of the liquid cover is reduced if your pool is prone to windy conditions.